 Praised by critics as a master of drama and mesmerising impetus, Venezuelan / British conductor Arturo Serna holds a dynamic career as a conductor, cellist and teacher.
 He is a second generation from El Sistema in Venezuela and was guided in his beginnings by his mother who is a violinist member of the Simon Bolivar Symphony Orchestra.
 He pursued further studies in France, Switzerland and England.
 He holds a Masters in Conducting with Distinction from the University of Surrey.

 A conductor who perfectly captures the mood and also eases the audience through the different emotional states.
-Arturo is in charge of the Exeter Symphony Orchestra, Dorset County Orchestra, Axe Vale Orchestra and Shaftesbury Symphony Orchestra.
+Arturo is in charge of the Exeter Symphony Orchestra, Dorset County Orchestra and The Orchestra of The University of Bath.
 In addition, he has conducted many orchestras, choral societies and theatre productions in quality of guest conductor.
 Some ensembles include Haslemere Music Society, Sherborne Community Orchestra, Yeovil Community Orchestra, Bruton Choral Society, Wincanton Youth Theatre amongst others.

 As a cellist, Arturo has performed as chamber musician and soloist across the Americas and Europe and has won many prizes and awards during his career, such as Eversley award, Montague Scholarship, Carigest Award and Special Prize at the Carlos Prieto Latin-American Cello Competition, awarded by Maestro Aldo Parisot.
 Arturo has recorded for television and radio and has collaborated in many recording projects for other musicians and film music.